 New Project

 Project Type: Gener ral emplates: Pemplates General

-This template your model da instance by de provides a folder structure that helps you organise ata.
+your model da provides a folder structure that helps you organise ata.
 You may modify the template as desired, for eleting folders or adding new folders.

 Project Name: Hydrodynamics in the Sound

 Client Name: Company ABC

 Location: C:\Data\MIKE Zero Projects

 Project will be a created at C: \Data\MIKE Zero Projects\Hydrodynamics in the Sound

 OK Cancel Help